 - Vegetarian protein sources.
 These might include dairy alternatives such as soy products, other vegetarian protein sources, or variations on pulses – beans, lentils, tofu.
 Yes lentils, why not?

-Fibre rich, slow digesting, unrefined carbs are good.
+Fibre-rich, slow-digesting, unrefined carbs are good.
 You could get your carbs from

-- Oats or other slowly digesting wholegrains
+- Oats or other slowly digesting whole grains

 - Beans and pulses

-If you’re making the right choices for protein and carbohydrate then your fibre intake will just magically be pretty good.
+If you’re making the right choices for protein and carbohydrates then your fibre intake will just magically be pretty good.
 Have a look at the list of carb sources we just presented – plenty of fibre in those.